sarthak-sr/sample-careers-website/README.md

 # jovian-careers-website
-A test repository to learn Web development.
+A test repository to learn Web development using replit.